AcademySoftwareFoundation/MaterialX/documents/Specification/MaterialX.StandardNodes.md

 <a id="node-xor"> </a>

 ### `xor`
-logically Exclusive OR the two input boolean values
+Logically Exclusive OR the two input boolean values.

 |Port |Description            |Type   |Default|
 |-----|-----------------------|-------|-------|